Eurovision Song Contest 2018: The Official Winner Is Announced, Plus, All The Controversies And Successes

-The Eurovision Song Contest 2018 has come and gone already in a flurry of sequins, power ballads, controversies, as well as the usual sheer quirkiness.
+The Eurovision Song Contest 2018 has come and gone already in a flurry of sequins, power ballads, and controversies, as well as the usual sheer quirkiness.
 So, who is the winner?
 The results are below.

 While music streaming service Deezer released their early predictions on who would win the Eurovision Song Contest 2018 using their own data of the most streamed Eurovision songs on their service this year, the official voting gave a different result.

 It came down to the wire with the public voting.
 The final two countries to receive the public vote were Cyprus and Israel, the two hot favorites leading into the grand final.
-But, it was Israel who went on to take the title for the Eurovision Song Contest 2018 with Netta’s performance of “TOY.”
+But it was Israel who went on to take the title for the Eurovision Song Contest 2018 with Netta’s performance of “TOY.”

 The top five results are below.